balennouri/balen-project1/README.md

 <img src="assets/images/readme-image/about.png">

-* In the user, the about me can read about the footballer Balen Taha Nouri.
-You can read about me and my family and some of the experience I have got from football.
+* In the about me section, you can read interesting things from my football experience, about myself, my family and how I have kept my focus on the right things
 * To keep the text interesting, it's split into two parts.
 The first part is about myself and my family and the second part is about football and training.
 * The about me section is written in black text with a font of Lato.
-And the text is inside a light white box that has rounded corners, so the readers can easily read the information.
+* And the text is inside a light white box that has rounded corners, so the readers can easily read the information.

 ## Gallery Page